EpixZone/EpixNet/plugins/Zeroname/README.md

 ### Create a Zeroname site

-You will also need to create a site `python zeronet.py createSite` and regitser the info.
+You will also need to create a site `python epixnet.py createSite` and register the info.

 In the site you will need to create a file `./data/<your-site>/data/names.json` with this is it:

 ```
 {}
 ```